-With the extra emphasis on handwashing lately, your hands are probably becoming dry, tight, itching or even cracking.
+With the extra emphasis on handwashing lately, your hands are probably becoming dry, tight, itching, or even cracking.
+But, with all the extra cleansing are you experiencing dry skin from handwashing?

 If you notice your skin is becoming irritated *don’t* ignore the signs—the faster you take action the better off your skin will be.

-Avoid lotions and cremes with alcohol or fragrances in them (to make a few) to avoid irritating your skin further.
+Avoid lotions and creams with alcohol or fragrances in them to avoid irritating your skin further.

 Repeat as needed.